mlhartme/stool/DOCUMENTATION.md

 If you want to set a property to a String with spaces, you have to use quotes around the assignment.

-If you change a property, your application might restart to apply this change.
+If you change a property, your pods might restart to apply this change.

 Properties have a type: boolean, number, date, string, or list of strings.